-“You can never be overdressed or overeducated.”
+“You can never be overeducated.”
 Oscar Wilde wasn’t wrong.
 We’re all living longer, so nurturing our minds is more important than ever.
-Try something new every month; soak up new cultures, take on new challenges – your health will thank you for it.
+Try something new every month; take on new challenges, try online learning – your health will thank you for it.

 Don’t worry, we’re not going to suggest you join a new faith or start reading tarot cards – though if that’s your thing, great!
 Spiritual wellness doesn’t need to be attached to religion or belief.
 It’s all about gratitude, presence, and connectedness – those yoga buffs are onto something, you know.
 Try to spend some time each day or each week with your thoughts and your breath.
 Think about what you’re grateful for, and connect to moments that matter – these free resources from the Meditation Society of Australia may help.

 Positivity in our career is incredibly important to our overall wellness.
 Remaining present, engaged and involved with our professional and social roles – be that as a mother, father, partner, etc. – can foster a heightened sense of satisfaction.
 Even if you're working from home more often now!
 There will be times when work grinds your gears – we get that.
 But focus on the things you love about your responsibilities at home and at work.

 Meaningful relationships help us lead meaningful lives.
-But, long desk hours, distance and the ease of chatting on the phone actually means we’re less connected than ever.
+But long hours working, plus time spent mindlessly scrolling actually means we’re less connected than ever.
 Challenge yourself to ditch your mindless scrolling for some heartfelt connection.
 Whether it's in person or Facetime, try scheduling in a regular family dinner, a date night with your partner or time with good friends.
 Social connections have been linked to greater levels of happiness, as well as healthy knock-on effects on other areas of our lives.

 It turns out seeing green triggers happy feelings!
 Australia is filled with beautiful outdoor spaces just waiting to be discovered.
 The introduction of technology means we’re spending less and less time outside, but studies have shown getting out in the fresh air can help you collect your thoughts and stimulate vitality.
-Whether you can squeeze in a 5-minute walk on your lunch break while gossiping to a colleague, or you’re trying your hand at weekend hiking, do what you can to soak up a bit of nature.
+Whether you can squeeze in a 30-minute walk on your lunch break, or you’re trying your hand at weekend hiking, do what you can to soak up a bit of nature.
 Plus dare we say, stock up on indoor plants for some happy feels, as well!

 Interested to learn how getting active at Virgin Active can have a major impact on your wellness?
 Book a tour today to discover our extraordinary experiences!